eric2788/eric2788/README.md

 ## Introduction

-I am an undergraduate student who are willing to learn experiences and skills with any kind of hard work through finding internship job relevant to software development.
-I have high passion of object-oriented programming that having 2 years’ experience in java programming and intermediate level in web programming.
+I love creating things since I was 14 when I started developing Minecraft server.
+I started learning programming when I was 19 and tried to start some personal projects.Now I still have high passion of programming that having 3 years’ experience in object-oriented programming and intermediate level in web programming.

 ## Skills